Hepatoblastoma in Children

-Talk with your child's healthcare team about your child's treatment options, the goals of treatment, and what the risks and side effects may be.
+Talk with your child's healthcare team about your child's treatment choices, the goals of treatment, and what the risks and side effects may be.

-Treatment will depend on the PRETEXT group and other factors.
+Treatment will depend on the PRETEXT group number (I to IV) and other factors.
 Hepatoblastoma can be treated with any of these:

 - Surgery.
 This may be done to take a sample of the tumor for diagnosis.
 It's also done to remove as much of the tumor as possible (resection).
+This can be a partial hepatectomy (part of the liver is removed) or a total hepatectomy (all of the liver is removed).
 Surgery can be used to remove tumors in other parts of the body, like the lungs.

 - Chemotherapy.
 These are strong medicines that kill cancer cells.
 They may be given before or after surgery.
 They are given right into the blood through a vein (IV), as a shot (injection), or by mouth (oral).
 The medicines may also be put right into the liver.
 This is done with a tube (catheter) that goes into the liver's main artery.
 This is called chemoembolization of hepatic artery.
 The chemo is mixed with a substance that blocks the flow of blood to the tumor.
 This keeps the tumor from growing and spreading.

 - Liver transplant.
 If a tumor can’t be removed, the entire liver may be removed and replaced with a liver from a donor.

 - Radiation therapy.
 These are high-energy X-rays or other types of radiation.
 Radiation is used to kill cancer cells or stop them from growing.
 It isn't often used to treat hepatoblastoma.
 But radioembolization is an internal radiation therapy and might be a choice in some cases.
 To do this, tiny radioactive beads are put into the main artery in the liver that goes to the tumor.
 The beads collect there and the radiation kills nearby cancer cells.